The Best Day Trips from Rome You Will Love

 Tuscany

-Probably the most popular wine-tasting day trips from Rome are in Tuscany.
+The most popular wine-tasting day trips from Rome are to Tuscany.

 The region of Tuscany is just north-west of Lazio (Rome's region), and it's pretty easy to get to.